Fort Erie Stands Firm on Proposed Governance Changes

 Full Release:

-FORT ERIE (February 20, 2026): Bob Gale was appointed by Ontario Premier Doug Ford to be Niagara's Regional Chair on December 15 last year.
+FORT ERIE (February 20, 2026): Bob Gale was appointed by Ontario Premier Doug Ford to be Niagara's Regional Chair on December 18 last year.

 This will be the third time in the past seven years that an initiative has been started to review governance in Niagara, the first two by the Premier.
 It is unclear on what authority the Regional Chair is undertaking his review.
-He was not elected to his position, unlike mayors who have democratically earned the public trust, represent the interests of their residents and businesses and advocate for local governance issues that align with local priorities and values, high quality public service, value for tax dollars and responsive service to our respective communities.
+He was not elected to his position, unlike mayors who have democratically earned the public trust, represent the interests of their residents and businesses and advocate for local governance issues that align with local priorities and values, high-quality public service, value for tax dollars and responsive service to their respective communities.

 The Town of Fort Erie will write to the Minister of Municipal Affairs and Housing to express concern about forced amalgamations and request that a business case be provided that is based on data-driven evidence to prove that a new structure will actually improve quality of life in this region.
 Municipal governments should strive to provide excellent, efficient and cost-effective services to residents and businesses every single day.